hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

   | To enable it, Rivet and HepMC have to be installed and Sherpa must be configured
   | as described in :ref:`Rivet analyses`.

-:option:`HZTool`
-  | The HZTool package, see `HZTool Website <http://hztool.hepforge.org/>`_.
-  | To enable it, HZTool and CERNLIB have to be installed and Sherpa must be configured
-  | as described in :ref:`HZTool analyses`.

 Multiple options can also be specified, e.g. ``ANALYSIS: [Internal, Rivet]``.